Hamze-Hammami/Issac-Point-Net/readme.md

-# Isaac Point Cloud 🚀
+# Isaac Point Net 🚀

 ## Overview
 Isaac Point Cloud is an open-source project that provides a structured approach to: